cdransf/cd-11ty/src/posts/2021/apple-music-a-tale-of-woe.md

 [^1]: I'm looking at you Audiotree Live.
 [^2]: I've seen folks raving about the new Turnstile record and that's rad, but I don't get it.
 I'm so sorry.
-[^3]: There's a button to do this in the Mac App store app and it doesn't work.
-I throws a generic exception telling you to try later — use the one in the Music app.
+[^3]: There's a button to do this in the Mac App store app, and it doesn't work.
+It throws a generic exception telling you to try later — use the one in the Music app.
 [^4]: Cool — an opportunity to get introspective and pare back what I actually care to listen to.
 [^5]: This prompted me to move the last of my import data, my photos, off of Apple's services — my music library is one thing, having the same happen to my photos would be devastating.
 They're now sitting in Google Photos, getting mirrored to Dropbox and perhaps off to BackBlaze.
 Is this an overreaction?
 Maybe — but I've also had a tab Safari claims is open on my Mac Mini for 3-4 months now.
 Syncing is hard and the evidence leads me to believe the service implementation may not be that reliable.